Ex-Detroit mayor gets 28 years in prison for corruption

 Assistant U.S. Attorney Mark Chutkow told Edmunds the Kilpatrick case was "one of the most significant cases of public corruption" in U.S. history.

-In their pre-sentence memorandum, prosecutors said Detroit needed resolute leadership, but "instead it got a mayor looking to cash in on his office through graft, extortion and self-dealing."
+In the pre-sentence report, prosecutors said Detroit needed resolute leadership but that, "Instead it got a mayor looking to cash in on his office through graft, extortion and self-dealing."

+Kilpatrick was not the main culprit in Detroit filing for bankruptcy, "but his corrupt administration exacerbated the crisis," prosecutors said.

 Kilpatrick's attorneys argued that prosecutors overestimated the cost to the city and a government reference to Detroit's bankruptcy filing in its pre-sentence report oversimplified more than five decades of complex problems.